-In traditional data warehouse infrastructure, control over database content is typically aligned with business data, and separated into silos by business units or system functions.
+In traditional data warehouse infrastructure, control over database content is typically aligned with business data and separated into silos by business units or system functions.
 However, in order to derive the benefits of centralizing an organization’s data, a centralized view of data governance is required.

 Even if an Enterprise is not fully mature in its data governance practices, it is critical to enforce at least a minimum set of controls such that data cannot enter the lake without the meta-data (“data about the data”) being defined and captured.
 While this partly depends on the technical implementation of metadata infrastructure as described in the earlier “Physical Storage” section, data governance also means that business processes determine the key metadata that is required.
-Similarly, data quality requirements related to concepts such as completeness, accuracy, consistency and standardization are in essence business policy decisions that must first be made, before baking the results of those decisions into the technical systems and processes that actually carry out these requirements.
+Similarly, data quality requirements related to concepts such as completeness, accuracy, consistency, and standardization are in essence business policy decisions that must first be made, before baking the results of those decisions into the technical systems and processes that actually carry out these requirements.

 Data Lake Cost Control

 Apart from data security, another aspect of governance is Cost Control.
 Financial governance in big data deployments is a top-of-mind priority for every CEO and CFO around the world.
-Big data platforms have a bursty and unpredictable nature that tend to exacerbate the inefficiencies of an on-premises data center infrastructure.
-Many companies who perform a lift and shift of their infrastructure to the cloud face the same challenges realizing their big data promise, because replicating the existing setup prevents you from leveraging cloud-native functionalities.
+Big data platforms have a bursty and unpredictable nature that tends to exacerbate the inefficiencies of an on-premises data center infrastructure.
+Many companies who perform a lift and shift of their infrastructure to the cloud face the same challenges in realizing their big data promise because replicating the existing setup prevents you from leveraging cloud-native functionalities.

-Data privacy laws are fast becoming a primary element in any data security conversation: from the EU’s GDPR to the California’s CCPA to Japan’s Act on the Protection of Personal Information, the ability to protect consumer data is top of mind.
+Data privacy laws are fast becoming a primary element in any data security conversation: from the EU’s GDPR to California’s CCPA to Japan’s Act on the Protection of Personal Information, the ability to protect consumer data is top of mind.
 For companies that are built around consumer data, consumer trust becomes a vital part of their business model.

 Qubole’s Data Lake capabilities

-- Qubole supports all the major open source formats like JSON, XML, Parquet, ORC, Avro, CSV etc. Supporting a wide variety of file formats adds flexibility to tackle a variety of use cases.
+- Qubole supports all the major open-source formats like JSON, XML, Parquet, ORC, Avro, CSV, etc. Supporting a wide variety of file formats adds flexibility to tackle a variety of use cases.

 - Apache Spark – Parquet Metadata caching which improves performance by reducing the time spent on reading Parquet headers and footers from an object store.

-- Qubole keeps its distribution up-to-date with respect to file format optimizations available in open source, allowing customers to take advantage of recent open source developments.
+- Qubole keeps its distribution up-to-date with respect to file format optimizations available in open source, allowing customers to take advantage of recent open-source developments.

 - Encryption for data at rest and data in transit in collaboration with your public cloud and network connectivity providers.